pdheeraj190802/PI-EV-Mechismu/README.md

 Procurement Strategy

 1. Procurement, manufacture and build timeline of EV Powertrain.
 A team may use the following tools (however not restricted to) Gantt Chart, Project Network, Project
    Management Timeline, Kanban Board, Cross-Functional Flowchart, Scrum Board etc.
 2. A table with list of components, costs for purchase and delivery, possible list of vendors etc. The more detailed the table, the better the chances of success in reporting.
 3. EV Powertrain Budget
-4. This page is dedicated to reasoning or explanations where the team can expand on certain decisions that had to be made due to circumstances.
+4. It also tells reasoning or explanations where the team can expand on certain decisions that had to be made due to circumstances.

 Team Management Strategy